timbrel/GitSavvy/docs/commit.md

 Keep in mind that any other changes that have been staged will also be included in the commit.
 This command is only available via the command palette.

+## `git: quick stage current file and amend`

+Similar to `git: amend previous commit`.
+This command also stages the current file before amending the commit.

 ## `git: quick stage current file and fixup`

 Similar to `git: fixup from stage`.
 This command also stages the current file before fixing up the commit.